Nike reveal new Premier League match ball for 2022-23 season | Goal.com

 Nike Aerowsculpt technology with moulded grooves on the ball's outer skin means it will produce a truer and more consistent flight.
 The ball design features gold X graphics with navy and crimson red detailing outlines to make it pop from the white ball.
 Signature Premier League graphics wrap up the whole look in this revisitation of an old-school ball design.

-You can buy the official match ball for the 22-23 Premier League season from the Nike store, for £125.00.
+You can buy the official match ball for the 2022-23 Premier League season from the Nike store for £125.00.
 It will be available from July 15.